vismor/LaTeXML/README.md

 **LaTeXML Functionality**

 At vismor.com documents are maintained in Scrivener as MultiMarkdown.
-They are then compiled into TeX files by Scrivener.
-The TeX files are converted to PDF documents and XHTML web documents.
+When updates to the site are required, the MultiMarkdown documents are compiled into TeX files by Scrivener.
+The TeX files are then converted to PDF documents and XHTML web documents.
 LaTexML is used for the TeX &mdash;&gt; XHTML conversion.
-It is particularly adept at TeX to MathML conversions.
+It is particularly adept at TeX &mdash;&gt; MathML conversions.
+It is also quite good at converting large TeX documents into an interlinked set of XTHML pages including navigation, table of contents, and bibliography.

-To quote from the [LaTexML web site](http://dlmf.nist.gov/LaTeXML):
+To quote from its description at the [LaTexML web site](http://dlmf.nist.gov/LaTeXML):

 > In brief, latexml is a program, written in Perl, that attempts to faithfully mimic TeX’s behaviour,
 > but produces XML instead of dvi.
 The document model of the target XML makes explicit the model implied